rohailahmad-code/100DaysOfCode/README.md

 ## Day 2

 Hello,
-Second Day of 100DaysOfCode Challenge.
+Day 2 of 100DaysOfCode Challenge.
 Today I cover some topics which is given below:

 For Today topics Click: [Here](Days/Day2.md)